ask3023/BeingTechie/README.md

-# BeingTechie
+# Being Techie

-#Welcome to BeingTechie!!!
+#Welcome to Being Techie!!!

 This repo contains all the projects created for BeingTechie YouTube channel.
 This channel is primarily contains .NET videos.